A Caniza

-A Cañiza is a municipality in Galicia, Spain in the province of Pontevedra.
-A Cañiza is part of the comarca of A Paradanta.
+A Caniza is a municipality in Galicia, Spain in the province of Pontevedra.
+A Caniza is part of the comarca of A Paradanta.
 It has an area of 108.1 km² and a population approaching 5,200 inhabitants in 2018 distributed across 9 parishes.

 This category of village municipality, known for its excellent tourism and the strong momentum that is experiencing the industrial and business sector.